 Mulowayi Iyaye and Mapenzi Chibale are Puerto Rican sisters who have made their mark internationally as “Las Nietas de Nonó” by…

 transforming their grandfather’s house in Barrio San Antón into a community center and farm!
-Here, they teach young people how to live off the land, even hunting iguanas as their ancestors did.
+Here, they share knowledge with young people about how to live off the land, holding workshops about sustainable food and living practices.

 They believe in the importance of self-sustainability, especially in Puerto Rico, where citizens get insufficient resources after natural disasters.
 They’re also known for hosting art workshops for youth, filling the need for public arts projects.